GatoLoko/Wattpad2Epub/README.md

 ## Running it

-You can run the script doing
+You can run the python script doing:
 `python3 wattpad2epub.py your_url_argument`

 `your_url_argument` should be your story url, like this one: `http://www.wattpad.com/story/53207033-the-arwain-chronicles`